alpakko/machine_learning/Machine Learning.md

 - **Overfitting**: When a model learns the training data too well, including noise and outliers, and fails to generalize to new data.
 - **Underfitting**: When a model is too simple to capture the underlying patterns in the data, performing poorly on both training and test sets.
 - **Key Characteristics**: Balancing these is key to building effective ML models.

+The process of Machine Learning (ML) can be broken down into a series of steps that guide the development of a model from raw data to actionable predictions or insights.
+While the exact number of steps can vary depending on the framework or level of detail, there are typically **7 major steps** considered standard in the ML workflow.
+Below, I’ll outline these steps and explain each one:

+---

+### Major Steps in Machine Learning

+1. **Problem Definition and Goal Setting**
+   - **Description**: Define the problem you’re trying to solve (e.g., classification, regression, clustering) and set clear objectives (e.g., predict customer churn with 85% accuracy).
+   - **Why It Matters**: This step ensures the ML project aligns with a specific purpose and measurable outcome.
+   - **Example**: Deciding to predict whether a patient has a disease based on medical data.

+2. **Data Collection**
+   - **Description**: Gather the raw data needed to train the model.
+This can come from databases, APIs, web scraping, sensors, or other sources.
+   - **Why It Matters**: The quality and quantity of data directly impact model performance.
+   - **Example**: Collecting historical sales data for a retail prediction model.

+3. **Data Preprocessing (or Data Preparation)**
+   - **Description**: Clean and transform the raw data into a usable format.
+This includes handling missing values, removing duplicates, normalizing data, encoding categorical variables, and more.
+   - **Why It Matters**: ML models require consistent, structured input to learn effectively.
+   - **Example**: Replacing missing age values with the dataset’s average age.

+4. **Feature Engineering and Selection**
+   - **Description**: Create or select the most relevant features (input variables) that will help the model learn patterns.
+This may involve dimensionality reduction or crafting new features.
+   - **Why It Matters**: Good features improve model accuracy and reduce computational complexity.
+   - **Example**: Calculating a “customer loyalty score” from purchase frequency and recency.

+5. **Model Selection and Training**
+   - **Description**: Choose an appropriate ML algorithm (e.g., decision trees, neural networks) and train it on the prepared data.
+This involves splitting the data into training and validation sets.
+   - **Why It Matters**: The right model and proper training determine how well it learns from the data.
+   - **Example**: Training a logistic regression model to classify emails as spam or not.

+6. **Model Evaluation**
+   - **Description**: Assess the model’s performance using a test dataset and metrics like accuracy, precision, recall, or mean squared error, depending on the problem type.
+   - **Why It Matters**: Evaluation reveals whether the model generalizes well to unseen data or needs improvement.
+   - **Example**: Checking if a fraud detection model correctly identifies 90% of fraudulent transactions.

+7. **Model Deployment and Monitoring**
+   - **Description**: Deploy the trained model into a real-world environment (e.g., a web app or production system) and monitor its performance over time, updating it as needed.
+   - **Why It Matters**: Ensures the model remains effective as data or conditions change.
+   - **Example**: Integrating a recommendation system into an e-commerce site and tracking its click-through rate.

+---

+### How Many Major Steps?
+There are **7 major steps** in the standard Machine Learning workflow, as listed above.
+However, depending on the context:
+- Some frameworks might combine steps (e.g., feature engineering with preprocessing) or break them into more granular sub-steps (e.g., hyperparameter tuning as a separate phase).
+- In practice, the process is iterative—steps like evaluation might lead back to data collection or model retraining.

+---